Flamingo93/openfeign-issue-example/README.md

-This is a example to reproduce the problem reported in [spring-cloud-netflix #3416](https://github.com/spring-cloud/spring-cloud-netflix/issues/3416) and [spring-cloud-openfeign #145](https://github.com/spring-cloud/spring-cloud-openfeign/issues/145).
+This is an example to reproduce the problem reported in [spring-cloud-netflix #3416](https://github.com/spring-cloud/spring-cloud-netflix/issues/3416) and [spring-cloud-openfeign #145](https://github.com/spring-cloud/spring-cloud-openfeign/issues/145).

 Steps:
 1. Run the server application